Ryanair Flight 4978: Airlines

 Ryanair CEO Michael O'Leary stated that the event was a "state-sponsored hijacking" and that Ryanair believes that "there were some [Belarusian] KGB agents offloaded at the airport as well".
 Cyprus-registered Avia Solutions Group announced that their airlines will no longer use Belarusian airspace.
-On 24 May, Hungarian airline Wizz Air rerouted a flight from Kyiv, Ukraine, to Tallinn, Estonia, to avoid Belarusian airspace.
+On 24 May, Hungarian airline Wizz Air rerouted a flight between Kyiv, Ukraine and Tallinn, Estonia to avoid Belarusian airspace.
 Latvian airline AirBaltic announced on 24 May that it would no longer fly in Belarusian airspace until the situation became clearer.
 Dutch airline KLM stated that it was temporarily halting flights to Belarus.
 Scandinavian Airlines (SAS) announced that in line with instructions from the Swedish Transport Agency, the twice-weekly flight between Oslo and Kyiv would be rerouted to avoid Belarusian airspace.
 Lufthansa announced that it would suspend operations in Belarusian airspace until further notice.
 Singapore Airlines (SIA) also began rerouting flights bound for Europe to avoid Belarusian airspace from 25 May, citing safety concerns.
 On 15 June, O'Leary appeared before a British parliamentary committee to answer questions about the incident.
 He called the event a "premeditated breach of global aviation rules".